 - 1 Do one of the following: - In Server Manager: On the sidebar, click Printers, and select a printer.
 In the printer's tree view, select a media.
-On the Printer & Workflow Settings tab, expand the Special Settings panel. - In Job Editor: On the Printer tab, expand the Special Settings panel. - 2 Under Contour cutting, select one of the following: - Print-Prints the job, but does not cut the contour data. - Print & Cut-Prints the job and cuts the contour data. - Cut only-Cuts the contour data without printing the job. - 3 Select Enable printer cut marks.
+On the Printer & Workflow Settings tab, expand the Special Settings panel. - In Job Editor: On the Printer tab, expand the Special Settings panel. - 2 Under Printer Contour cutting, make sure to select the Printer Contour cutting check box.